MicrosoftDocs/query-docs/query-languages/dax/rownumber-function-dax.md

 ## Return value

-The rank number for the current context.
+The rownumber number for the current context.

 ## Remarks